-If you edit a spreadsheet on multiple computers or devices and don’t allow time for your edits to sync, you will see clashes.
-If you do get a clash, you can select to preserve any or all the versions.
+If you edit a spreadsheet on multiple computers or devices and don’t allow time for your edits to sync, you will see conflicts.
+If you do get a conflict, you can choose to preserve any or all of the versions.
 (This applies only to spreadsheets not shared with others.)

 If you delete a spreadsheet that someone shared with you, it’s deleted from your iCloud Drive and from Numbers on all your devices.
 You can click the shared link again to add the spreadsheet back to your iCloud Drive, where it’s again available on all your computers and devices with iCloud turned on.

-If you use folders to organise your spreadsheets on one device, the same folder organisation applies to all your devices.
+If you use folders to organize your spreadsheets on one device, the same folder organization applies on all your devices.